psrpinto/resume/README.md

 # Resume
-My Resume, written in plain old responsive HTML and CSS.
+My resume, written in plain old responsive HTML and CSS.
 The same HTML and CSS is used to generate a PDF version, using [wkhtmltopdf](http://wkhtmltopdf.org).
 Based on a design by [Zack Grossbart](http://www.zackgrossbart.com/hackito/resume/).

 > View it online at https://resume.paulopinto.io